symfony/symfony-docs/best_practices/security.rst

         <a href=""> ... </a>
     {% endif %}

-The easiest solution - if your logic is simple enough - is to add a new method to the ``Post`` entity that checks if a given user is its author::
+A good solution - if your logic is simple enough - can be to add a new method to the ``Post`` entity that checks if a given user is its author::

     // src/AppBundle/Entity/Post.php